 Suffice it to say that the T-75G is the perfect complement to the Q5.
 Like the turbine system, it’s rugged, ergonomic, and highly versatile thanks to the multiple adjustment knobs.
 The high-efficiency spray cap is superb at controlling your spray pattern and making full use of your materials.
 And like the turbine, it achieves fantastic atomization with any type of coating.

-The Q5 comes with the same, high-quality 25-foot hose as the Semi Pro 2 and Q3, model, and the system uses the same quick-connect fittings.
+The Q5 paint sprayer comes with the same, high-quality 25-foot hose as the Semi-Pro 2 and Q3, model, and the system uses the same quick-connect fittings.

 It also comes with a bonus set of tools and accessories:

-- a 19-piece kit full of cleaning tools and maintenance components, including brushes and lube
+- 19-piece kit full of cleaning tools and maintenance components, including brushes and lube

 The whip hose is the standout accessory in our book.
 It’s something you can certainly buy for use with a cheaper HVLP setup, but having it thrown in is very convenient.
 A whip hose allows you to swivel more easily and have more flexibility at the business end of your spray system, which comes in handy on car panels and in tight furniture corners.

 There are a few exceptions, though.
 If you’re an avid car restorer, for instance, you might find that the premium materials and vintage parts you’re working with justify the cost of the Q5.
-Having its extra control and precision could be a necessary advantage for someone who restores cars for a hobby.
-However, for the average DIYer, this is definitely overkill.
+Having its extra control and precision could be a necessary advantage for someone who restores cars as a hobby.
+However, for the average DIYer, this is definitely overkilling.

 Now that we’ve introduced you to a whole range of options, which of these HVLP paint sprayers is the best choice for you?

-The Campbell-Hausfield kit is the clear budget choice for folks who are looking to get in on the HVLP boom without buying a whole turbine setup.
+The Campbell-Hausfeld paint sprayer kit is the clear budget choice for folks who are looking to get in on the HVLP boom without buying a whole turbine setup.
 It’s not professional-grade, but it has two very solid guns that will help DIYers up their game from the standard compressor gun.
-It’s also a good kit to help new painters start off on the right foot!
+It’s also a good kit to help new painters start on the right foot!
 If you’re an ambitious DIYer, though, you should look at the Graco-Sharpe gun.
-Pros should go right to the Graco-Sharpe too, unless you’re going to use a turbine system.
+Pros should go right to the Graco-Sharpe too unless you’re going to use a turbine system.

-The Graco-Sharpe gun is our recommendation to DIYers or casual-use pros who want something better than a budget spray gun, but more reasonably priced than a high-end DeVilbiss.
-It’s very solid, and has better atomization than the Campbell-Hausfield set.
+The Graco-Sharpe spray gun is our recommendation to DIYers or casual-use pros who want something better than a budget spray gun, but more reasonably priced than a high-end DeVilbiss.
+It’s very solid and has better atomization than the Campbell-Hausfeld set.
 On the downside, it still can’t touch a true HVLP system, and it needs a big air supply from your compressor.
 It’s a good general-purpose gun, but not for high-end professional work.

-If you’re a working pro in need of the absolute best finish quality and consistency, the Fuji T-75G is our ultimate pick for an HVLP gun.
+If you’re a working pro in need of the absolute best finish quality and consistency, the Fuji T-75G paint sprayer is our ultimate pick for an HVLP spray gun.
 You’ll need an HVLP turbine to run it, and it’s rather expensive.
 However, its atomization quality and range of adjustments are absolutely superb.
-We don’t think there’s a better HVLP gun on the market today!
+We think this is the best hvlp spray gun on the market today!

-The Fuji Q3 is our midrange pick for a complete HVLP system.
+The Fuji Q3 paint sprayer is our midrange pick for a complete HVLP spray gun system.
 We suggest it as a budget alternative to pros who aren’t doing auto work, and to DIYers who want a system for general-purpose spraying.
-It atomizes better than the Semi Pro 2, it comes with a better spray gun, and it’s built for professional use.
+It atomizes better than the Semi-Pro 2 paint sprayer, it comes with a better spray gun, and it’s built for professional use.
 It’s not as powerful as the Q5, though, so it’s not as great a choice for lots of latex.
 We also recommend that anyone doing high-end auto work spend the extra money for the Q5.

 The Fuji Q5 is our ultimate pick for professionals.
-It’s the most powerful, versatile HVLP system on the market right now.
-It has a super strong motor, adjustments right on the turbine, and a fantastic spray gun.
+It’s the most powerful, versatile Paint sprayer in this category on the market right now.
+It has a super-strong motor, adjustments right on the turbine, and a fantastic spray gun.
 Since it’s so adjustable, this one can get a perfect finish with absolutely any coating.
 We wholeheartedly recommend it to anyone who works on cars or fancy furniture for a living.
 It’s too expensive to recommend to most DIYers, though, so unless you have a very expensive car hobby, you should get the Q3 for home projects.

 HVLP means something specific in terms of painting technology and technique, but as it’s become more widespread on the market, it’s begun to show up on all sorts of different products.
 Before you start shopping or making any decisions, it’s important to figure out exactly what we’re all talking about!

-HVLP stands for “high-volume, low-pressure” painting.
+HVLP stands for “high volume low pressure” painting.
 It means exactly what it looks like.
 An HVLP paint sprayer puts out more paint at once, but at a lower pressure than a traditional compressor gun or airless pump sprayer.
 Instead of a paint pump (the power center of an airless system) or an air compressor (what you’d use to supply a compressor gun), an HVLP system is driven by a turbine.
-It supplies air like a compressor, but in a slightly different way.
-In the same way an HVLP gun cranks out more paint at a lower pressure, the HVLP turbine supplies a greater volume (CFM) of air at a lower pressure (PSI).
+It supplies air like a compressor but in a slightly different way.
+In the same way, an HVLP sprayer cranks out more paint at a lower pressure, the HVLP turbine supplies a greater volume (CFM) of air at a lower pressure (PSI).

 This approach wastes less paint in overspray, and it lays down a smoother finish.
-In short, HVLP’s have greater efficiency, accuracy, and consistency than other paint sprayer types.
+In short, High Volume Low-Pressure sprayers have greater efficiency, accuracy, and consistency than other paint sprayer types.
 So, it’s no wonder that so many companies are getting into the market!

 The one downside of all this interest is that a whole range of products from handheld sprayers to full turbine systems are marketed as HVLP’s.